AE517/AE517/README.md

 👋 Hello, my name's Guilherme;
-I'm a System Analysis from Brazil, curious about the world of Web Development, Cyber Security and Art;
+I'm a System Analysis student from Brazil, curious about the world of Web Development, Cyber Security and Art;
 Currently in the path of VueJS and .NET C#, I'm always up for a challenge, so what do you have in mind?
 📫 You can reach me trought my E-Mail: Guilherme.HJAraujo@proton.me;